DUNE/computing-basics/_episodes/03-data-management.md

 Ideally, we would like to only have to recompile a fraction of the software stack when we make a change.
 The granularity of the build in LArSoft and other art-based projects is the repository.
 So LArSoft and DUNE have divided code up into multiple repositories (DUNE ought to divide more than it has, but there are a few repositories already with different purposes).
 Sometimes one needs to modify code in multiple repositories at the same time for a particular project.
 This is where mrb comes in.

-**mrb** stands for "multi-repository build". mrb has features for cloning git repositories, setting up build and local products environments, building code, and checking for consistency (i.e. there are not two modules with the same name or two fcl files with the same name). mrb builds UPS products -- when it installs the built code into the localProducts directory, it also makes the necessasry UPS table files and .version directories. mrb also has a tool for making a tarball of a build product for distribution to the grid.
+**mrb** stands for "multi-repository build". mrb has features for cloning git repositories, setting up build and local products environments, building code, and checking for consistency (i.e. there are not two modules with the same name or two fcl files with the same name). mrb builds UPS products -- when it installs the built code into the localProducts directory, it also makes the necessary UPS table files and .version directories. mrb also has a tool for making a tarball of a build product for distribution to the grid.
 The software build example later in this tutorial exercises some of the features of mrb.

 | Command                  | Action                                              |
 |--------------------------|-----------------------------------------------------|